BenyaminDamircheli/Boundless/README.md

 # Boundless - A learning engine

 Boundless is kind of like a wikipedia page for any topic you want, only more visual.
-Don't know what that means, watch this video:
+Don't know what that looks like?
+Watch this video:

 [![Boundless Demo Video](https://img.youtube.com/vi/zDD1lGYVsw0/0.jpg)](https://www.youtube.com/watch?v=zDD1lGYVsw0)